ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/conn_intro.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/Cell_PPP.png)</span>

 [`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular) uses [a generic modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
-Figure 2 above shows the basic design that the driver is based on.
 In other words, CellularInterface uses PPP.
-We can summarize this particular basic design as follows:
+We can summarize this particular design as follows:

 * It uses an external IP stack (for example, LWIP) instead of on-chip network stacks.
 * The generic modem driver uses standard 3GPP AT 27.007 AT commands to set up the cellular modem and registers to the network.